Privacy Policy

 (Pro and Enterprise)

-(Community tier; Pro unless NO_TELEMETRY is set; disabled on Enterprise)
+(Community tier; Pro unless NO_TELEMETRY is set; off in developer mode and on Enterprise)

 (Community tier only)